VelociCoaster: Queue

 The queue begins outside the lower floor on the left side of the Discovery Center.
 Two raptor statues are on display at the entrance.
 The paddock features glowing neon lights, and the coaster can be occasionally seen launching outside the building.
 For lines that stretch outdoor, there is an extended queue area that provides close-up views of the coaster's track, as well as shade and cooling fans.
 Inside, guests see more raptor statues and eventually move into a room with six windows overlooking the ride track.
 A video special effect is used to show a Velociraptor chasing each coaster train as it passes by.
 Inside one of the windows, guests can find a clipboard and a radar gun.
 In another is a cup with permanent ripples referencing the first Jurassic Park film.
-Guests then enter a room with a video presentation by Dr. Henry Wu.
+Guests in the standby line then enter a room with a video presentation by Dr. Henry Wu.
 There are a few lockers with various items, such as football equipment, raptor toys, and books.
-Guests enter an examination room where two animatronic Velociraptors are caged and muzzled.
+After the room with Dr. Wu, the standby line rejoins the Express Pass line in an examination room where two animatronic Velociraptors are caged and muzzled.

 The examination room is followed by the lockers area, where guests can secure loose articles.
-They are unique for their two-way design, in which a door swings open on one side to insert belongings, and then swings open on the other side as guests exit the ride and retrieve them.
+The lockers have a two-way design, in which a door swings open on one side to insert belongings, and then swings open on the other side as guests exit the ride and retrieve them.
 In addition, a family room can be found in this area, where guests can wait here while others ride the coaster.
 The family room contains a TV monitor that plays the Jurassic World Camp Cretaceous series by Netflix.
-VelociCoaster is one of the three roller coasters at Universal Orlando to have metal detectors, with the others being The Incredible Hulk Coaster and Hollywood Rip Ride Rockit (until its 2025 closure).
+VelociCoaster is one of the three roller coasters at Universal Orlando to have metal detectors, with the others being The Incredible Hulk Coaster and Stardust Racers.
 Prior to reaching the metal detectors, there are advertisement posters of fictional Jurassic World attractions, such as Gyrosphere Valley, T-Rex Kingdom, and the Mosasaurus show.
 The posters also show attractions that exist at Islands of Adventure, such as Jurassic Park: River Adventure.
 After passing the metal detectors, guests walk up a flight of stairs into a final pre-show room displaying a video with Claire Dearing and Owen Grady, portrayed by Bryce Dallas Howard and Chris Pratt, respectively, reprising their roles from the Jurassic World film series.
 In the video, Grady rebukes the idea of taking a ride on VelociCoaster and tries to discourage guests as well.
 The room features various Jurassic World props on display including zappers, net guns, a waiver and a dino tracker.
 Guests then reach the station, where they board the train.